 U.S. Global Investors Finalizes Its Sale of Galileo Global Equity Advisors

 Effective March 2, 2020, the Company sold its 65 percent interest in Galileo Global Equity Advisors Inc. (“Galileo”) back to Galileo.
 Proceeds of approximately $746,000 were received (the equivalent of $1.0 million Canadian on the closing date of sale), and a realized gain of approximately $151,000 was recorded.
 In addition, upon the sale of Galileo, $228,000 in foreign currency losses were released from other comprehensive income (loss) and recorded as realized foreign currency losses.

 Through the date of sale, Galileo was consolidated with the operations of the Company.
 Frank Holmes, CEO, and Lisa Callicotte, CFO, served as directors of Galileo through March 2, 2020.
 After the transaction, the Company has not and will not have continuing involvement with the operations of Galileo, except for an equity method investment in a fund managed by Galileo.

 Adequate Liquidity and Capital Resources

-At June 30, 2019, the Company had net working capital of approximately $11.6 million and a current ratio of 9.2 to 1.
-With approximately $3.0 million in cash and cash equivalents and $14.3 million in unrestricted securities recorded at fair value, which together comprise approximately 73 percent of total assets, the Company has adequate liquidity to meet its current obligations.
-The Company has no borrowings or long-term liabilities except for deferred taxes.
+As of March 31, 2020, the Company had net working capital of approximately $8.8 million.
+With approximately $2.1 million in cash and cash equivalents and $9.3 million in unrestricted securities at fair value, the Company has adequate liquidity to meet its current obligations.

 Share Repurchase Program